 The 2016 Career in Sports Forum will take place June 2-5, 2016 in Indianapolis, Indiana at the NCAA national office.
 More information about application deadlines, facilitation opportunities and the selection scoring guidelines will be posted in the near future.

 The NCAA will provide hotel accommodations.
 All participants will be randomly assigned a roommate of the same gender at one of the above hotels.
 Participants should not contact hotels directly regarding their reservation.

-NCAA member institutions may nominate up to 10 student-athletes to complete the online application to attend the Career In Sports Forum.
+There are new eligibility requirements for those interested in attending the forum.
+Starting in 2016, only junior and senior student-athletes are eligible to attend.
+Additionally, NCAA member institutions may now nominate up to five (5) junior or senior student-athletes to complete the online application.
 Institutions are strongly encouraged to consider diversity in the areas of sport, gender and ethnicity/race when nominating student-athletes.

 Nominated student-athletes are required to have been athletically eligible, as well as participated, in an NCAA-sponsored sport during the current academic year.
 However, eligible student-athletes who will have graduated prior to the forum dates are also eligible to participate.
 Previous Career in Sports Forum participants are not eligible to reapply.

 Athletics administrators are strongly encouraged to seek out student-athlete interest in the Career in Sports Forum, as well as speak to these student-athletes about their career interests and the program prior to submitting nominations.